microbiome/OMA/80_training.md

 Brief checklist to prepare for training (see below for links).

  * Install the recommended software
- * Watch the short online videos and familiarize with the other available material
+ * If the time allows, watch the short online videos and familiarize with the other available material
  * Join Gitter online chat for support